ChancellorCeti/ChancellorCeti/README.md

 ### Hi there 👋
+I'm Chancellor Ceti.
+I code mainly in Rust, C, and Javascript, but I also have experience with Typescript, Python, and Julia.
+I enjoy studying mathematics and physics (favorite areas are number theory, statistics, and electrodynamics) and am hoping to pursue a career as a theoretical physicist.
+I'm currently working on my [C email program](https://github.com/ChancellorCeti/white-rabbit), improving some of my older projects, and writing more [blog posts](https://ceti.kaush.com).

+Outside of my STEM interests, I also like reading, watching movies, learning languages, and chatting on Discord.

+If you want to contact me, send me a friend request on Discord where I go by the name floofydoggo.

 <!--
 **ChancellorCeti/ChancellorCeti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.